Alfresco/docs-alfresco/digital-workspace/latest/develop/developadfapp.md

 Below you can find the available tutorials on the most common and requested tasks about developing ADF based applications.

-# How to create an ADF based application using the Yeoman Generator
+## How to create an ADF based application using the Yeoman Generator

-Created by Francesco Corti (Deactivated)
-Last updated: Jan 04, 20214 min read7 people viewed7 people viewed
 Note: This tutorial is going to replace the content here.

 In this tutorial you are going to learn how to create a very basic (and almost “empty”) ADF-based application that you can start enriching with features, behaviors and customizations.
 The creation of this basic ADF-based application is possible through a scaffolding tool called Yeoman, which makes this task very straightforward.